rabbitmq/workloads/lqs-ha-confirm-multiack/README.md

 All messages are limited to 1,000 bytes and are flushed to disk as soon as possible (a.k.a. [lazy queues](https://www.rabbitmq.com/lazy-queues.html)).
 The goal is to only load messages in memory when requested by consumers, and otherwise keep them on disk.
 Lazy queues are ideal for very long queues, with many millions of messages, or for many long queues, e.g. `300 queues x 100,000 messages = 30,000,000 messages`.
+Because each message takes 1KB, the disk space taken by 3M messages will be at least ~30GB.
+RabbitMQ message store implementation compacts files when they have more than 50% of unused space, which means that in the worst case it can take up to ~60GB.

 In our scenario, we have 300 queues across a 3 node cluster.
 Since all queues are automatically replicated across all nodes, there are ~100 queue masters and ~200 queue mirrors on every node.